saiintbrisson/saiintbrisson/README.md

 I've previously fiddled around with lots of languages but my favorite was Java (mainly because of Minecraft), until I met Rust.

 Rust has been my main language for the past year or so, it's beautifully designed and well thought.
 It has enchanted me with its features and versatility.
 Throughout the last year, I developed a special interest in networks, distributed systems, and services with high throughput.
-I am currently studying memory usage hygiene, and performance improvements by applying optimizations when they make sense.
+I am currently learning to write performant and safe code, as well as safety in distributed systems.

 ### Knowledge